NRCan/geo-deep-learning/README.md

 ```

 ### Process
 1. Read csv file and validate existence of all input files and GeoPackages.
+2. Do the following verifications:
+    1. Assert number of bands found in raster is equal to desired number of bands
+    2. Check that `num_classes` is equal to number of classes detected in the specified attribute for each GeoPackage.
+Warning: this validation **will not succeed** if a Geopackage contains only a subset of `num_classes` (e.g. 3 of 4).
+    3. Assert Coordinate reference system between raster and gpkg match.
-2. Read csv file and for each line in the file, do the following:
+3. Read csv file and for each line in the file, do the following:
+    1. Read input image as array with `utils.readers.image_reader_as_array()`.
+        - If gpkg's extent is smaller than raster's extent, raster is clipped to gpkg's extent.
+        - If gpkg's extent is bigger than raster's extent, gpkg is clipped to raster's extent.
-    1. Convert GeoPackage vector information into the "label" raster with `utils.utils.vector_to_raster()`.
+    2. Convert GeoPackage vector information into the "label" raster with `utils.utils.vector_to_raster()`.
 The pixel value is determined by the attribute in the csv file.
-    2. Read input image as array with `utils.readers.image_reader_as_array()`
     3. Create a new raster called "label" with the same properties as the input image
     4. Read metadata and add to input as new bands (*more details to come*)
     5. Crop arrays in smaller samples of size `samples_size` and distance `num_classes` specified in the configuration file.
 Visual representation of this is provided [here](https://medium.com/the-downlinq/broad-area-satellite-imagery-semantic-segmentation-basiss-4a7ea2c8466f)